semente/pu.sh/README.rst

 Running
 -------

-To use *pu.sh* you must have these softwares installed in your computer:
+To run ``pu.sh`` you must have these softwares installed in your
+computer:

 * rsync;
 * OpenSSH client (ssh), only if you need push backups on a remote host.